deepakjadon1902/shreegiriraj/README.md

-# 🌸  Shree Giriraj Sewa Sadan Trust
+# 🌸 Shree Giriraj Sewa Sadan Trust Website

-*A Spiritual Hospitality Application*
+*A Premium Spiritual Hospitality Web Application*

 ---

-## 🙏 About the Application
+## 📌 Project Overview

+The **Shree Giriraj Sewa Sadan Trust Website** is a premium informative web application developed for a charitable spiritual hospitality trust located in Vrindavan Dham.

+This platform is designed to provide devotees with complete information about accommodation services, spiritual environment, facilities, and contact support — all within a modern, responsive, and user-friendly interface.

-**Vrindavan Shri Giriraj Sewa Sadan Trust** is a spiritual hospitality application designed to serve devotees visiting the holy land of **Vrindavan Dham**.
-The application reflects the trust’s mission of **Seva with Devotion**, offering pilgrims a peaceful, comfortable, and spiritually enriching stay.
+The website reflects the trust’s mission of **"Seva with Devotion"**, offering pilgrims a peaceful and spiritually enriching experience.

-More than just accommodation, the trust provides a complete **divine hospitality experience**—rooted in love, devotion, and selfless service to the devotees of **Shri Radha Krishna**.

 ---

-## 🌼 Our Vision

-To serve every pilgrim with humility, compassion, and devotion, and to create a home-like spiritual retreat where peace, bhakti, and comfort come together in the sacred land of Vrindavan.
+## 🛠️ Technology Stack

+This application has been built using modern frontend technologies to ensure performance, scalability, and responsiveness:

+* ⚛️ React
+* 🔷 TypeScript (Strict Mode)
+* 🎨 Tailwind CSS
+* 🌐 Responsive Design (Mobile, Tablet, Desktop)

 ---

-## 🌿 Key Features
+## ✨ Key Features Implemented

-* 🛏️ **Comfortable Accommodation**
+### 🛏️ Comfortable Accommodation Information

-  Clean, peaceful, and well-maintained rooms designed for spiritual rest.
+Detailed presentation of clean, peaceful, and well-maintained rooms designed for spiritual rest.

-* 🍃 **Satvik Meals**
+### 🍃 Satvik Meals Information

-  Fresh, nourishing, and pure vegetarian food prepared with devotion.
+Information about fresh, nourishing, and pure vegetarian meals prepared with devotion.

-* 🕉️ **Spiritual Environment**
+### 🕉️ Spiritual Environment Showcase

-  A calm and sacred atmosphere ideal for meditation, prayer, and reflection.
+Highlights of the calm and sacred atmosphere ideal for meditation, prayer, and reflection.

-* 🤝 **Devotee-Centric Service**
+### 🤝 Devotee-Centric Service Details

-  Guest assistance and seva provided with love and humility.
+Clear communication about assistance and seva provided with love and humility.

-* 📍 **Prime Location**
+### 📍 Prime Location Highlight

-  Located just **600 meters from Prem Mandir**, with easy access to major temples and holy sites of Vrindavan.
+Located just **200 meters from Prem Mandir**, with easy access to major temples and holy sites of Vrindavan.

+### 📱 WhatsApp Integration

+Direct communication feature allowing devotees to instantly connect via WhatsApp for inquiries and booking assistance.

+### 🗺️ Google Maps Integration

+Embedded Google Map for accurate and convenient location navigation.

+### 🎯 Premium UI/UX

+* Clean and elegant spiritual theme
+* Fast loading performance
+* Structured content layout
+* Smooth navigation experience

 ---

-## 🛕 Nearby Sacred Destinations
+## 🛕 Nearby Sacred Destinations Highlighted

 * Prem Mandir
 * Shri Banke Bihari Ji Temple
 * ISKCON Vrindavan
-* Radha Raman Temple
+* Char Dham Temple
-* Govardhan & Giriraj Ji

 ---

-## 💖 Our Commitment to Seva
+## 💖 Trust Mission & Purpose

-As a **Charitable Trust Organization**, we do not operate for profit.
-Our sole purpose is to serve devotees and support their spiritual journey.
-Every service—whether accommodation, meals, or guidance—is offered with **nishkam seva (selfless service)** and devotion to Shri Radha Krishna.
+This is a **Charitable Trust Organization Website** created purely for informational and devotional purposes.

+The trust operates on the principle of **Nishkam Seva (Selfless Service)** and does not function as a commercial hospitality business.
+The website reflects this spiritual and service-oriented philosophy.

 ---

-## 🌺 Why Choose Us

-* A peaceful spiritual retreat in the heart of Vrindavan
+## 🚀 Deployment Details

+* Hosted on Hostinger
-* Trust-run, service-oriented, and non-commercial
+* Connected with primary and secondary domains
+* Production-ready optimized build
-* Clean, safe, and devotee-friendly environment
+* Secure and stable hosting configuration
-* A home away from home for every pilgrim

 ---

+## 🔧 Maintenance & Support (Client Agreement)

+As part of the project delivery agreement:

+* 1 Month of Complimentary Maintenance Support
+* First Three Bug Fixes Free of Cost

+Any additional feature requests or major enhancements will be handled under a separate development agreement.

+---

+## 📂 Project Structure

+The project follows a structured and scalable React + TypeScript architecture with reusable components and modular styling using Tailwind CSS.

+---

 ## 📞 Contact & Support

-Have questions or ready to plan your spiritual stay?

-Reach out to us through the application’s **Contact Us** section.
-Our team will respond as quickly as possible to assist you with your pilgrimage planning.
+Devotees can connect through the website’s **Contact Us** section or via WhatsApp integration for quick assistance.

 ---

 ## 🌸 Final Note

 "Experience divine hospitality in the sacred land of Vrindavan.
 Your peaceful spiritual retreat awaits."

-🙏 **Radha Krishna** 🙏
+🙏 Radha Krishna 🙏

 ---

-*Made with devotion, for devotees.*
+*Developed with dedication and professionalism to reflect spiritual values through modern web technology.*